NadaAdem/ELection_Python_CSVfile/README.md

 ## Overview of Election Audit
 ### Purpose of Election Audit

-A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election by using  Python.

 - Calculate the total number of votes cast.
 - Get a complete list of candidates who received votes.